 In the crypto world, it is common for hackers to perform phishing attacks through email and Google ads, To avoid becoming part of such phishing scams.
 Always check the emails that you receive from your crypto wallet solutions providers have their domain spelt correctly and try to avoid logging into their website by clicking on the Google Ads.
 Remember, once your private key is exposed to a phishing site, your crypto funds are gone.

 Make sure when you connect to an exchange or hot wallet, you're logging into the right address- the one provided by your wallet solution provider.
 Also, log in to websites only that are using a valid HTTPS certificate.
 Most legit sites have HTTPS secure.
 For extra safety, try browser plugins like “HTTPS Everywhere”

 It's always recommended to turn off auto-updates while using web apps related to the crypto wallet.
 The bugs arising in new software updates can cause massive losses for you as a crypto wallet account holder.
 Wait for 2 or 3 days to track any potential issues in the new release of the crypto wallet app or software.
 Once the app is tested by other users, you can install it without any risk.

 Use Strong Passwords

-use the same passwords for different online services.
+52% of people use the same passwords for different online services.
 Hence, when using a digital wallet for crypto storage or exchange, make sure you use strong passwords that can't be guessed by hackers easily.
 Avoiding putting your personal information like name, DOB, etc. in your wallet password.
 Also, you can use fingerprint authentication for your crypto wallet app while transferring money to others.

 Enable Two-Factor Authentication (2FA)